jocic/PHP.GoogleAuthenticator/.github/ISSUE_TEMPLATE/custom-issue-template.md

 ---
 name: Custom Issue Template
 about: Use the following markdown template when creating a custom issue template.
-title: "[CUSTOM]"
+title: "(CUSTOM) "
 labels: ''
 assignees: ''

 ---

-## Issue description
+## Issue Description

-[ ISSUE DESCRIPTION SHOULD GO HERE ]
+ISSUE DESCRIPTION SHOULD GO HERE

-## Additional context
+## Additional Context

-[ ANY ADDITIONAL CONTEXT THAT MAY HELP WITH BUG RESOLUTION SHOULD GO HERE ]
+ANY ADDITIONAL CONTEXT THAT MAY HELP WITH BUG RESOLUTION SHOULD GO HERE